samirLazzali/trouvemonbar/README.md

         * class : for useful function regrouped into a class, such as Auth
     * helpers : for other functions such as math and string processing related ones.
     * db : for database related functions (connection, query, disconnect)
-    * pages : pages of the web site.
-Users should access these.

 * test : for unit tests.

 #How to create a page
- * create a new php file in src/pages .
+ * create a new php file in public .
  * require "../app/helpers.php" .
     Do not use any other include or require.
 They should be all handled by the autoloader.
  * write the page logic (using the functions in sre/app/models)